1himan/The-Royal-Game-of-UR/README.md

 ## Contributing

 If you wish to contribute to this project, please submit a pull request.
 All contributions are welcome, whether they be new features, bug fixes, or simply documentation improvements.

 ## Final Words

+So, brave adventurer, are you ready to take on the challenge of The Royal Game of UR?
+Will you emerge victorious, or will you be defeated by this ancient game?
+There's only one way to find out.
+Good luck!

+## Final Words